How The Valorant Ranking System Works – Rankings Explained

 - Check out the information for your last ten matches.

-You’ll be able to see stats like wins and losses as well as kills, spike plants, assists, and first bloods.
-If you’re the type of player that likes to get a little meta, this information is invaluable for understanding and optimizing your match performance.
+You’ll be able to see stats like wins and losses as well as kills, spike plants, assists, and first-bloods.
+If you’re the type of player who likes to get a little meta, this information is invaluable for understanding and optimizing your match performance.